 - When you’re looking for your next role as a sales account executive, it’s best to make a resume that reflects what the company is looking for in the account executive job description.

-- For example, if the employer is looking for someone with experience in lengthy sales cycles, then you should mention any experience that is relevant to that specific requirement.
+- For example, if the employer is looking for someone with experience in long sales cycles, you should mention any experience that is relevant to that specific requirement.

 - You should also pay attention to the overall size of the business to which you’re applying.
 For example, if you only have experience with small businesses, you’ll need to be honest about that in your sales account executive CV.

-- Space is precious on your CV, so cut out any unnecessary details.
+- Space is valuable on your CV, so remove any unnecessary details.

 - Start by removing any unnecessary adjectives or adverbs.
-Common ones include “successfully,” “closely,” and “as needed.”
-You should also remove personal pronouns from your bullet points.
+Common examples include “successfully,” “closely,” and “as needed.”
+You should also eliminate personal pronouns in your bullet points.

 Why this CV works

-- A great way to prove you know every logistics process in detail is by letting your career progression speak for itself in your logistics account executive CV.
-A professional who’s worked their way up the supply chain will be a welcome addition to any team.
+- A great way to demonstrate your in-depth knowledge of every logistics process is by allowing your career progression to speak for itself in your logistics account executive CV.
+A professional who has worked their way up the supply chain will be a valuable addition to any team.

 - From starting as a warehouse operative to securing your current role, outline your journey and sprinkle in some key achievements here and there, such as “achieving 77% client retention” and “reducing order processing time by 3 minutes.”